Torkiliuz/dc_uploader/README.md

 #### Q: After my torrent is uploaded, where does the actual torrent in the client expect the data to be?

 A: This depends on how you set up the watch directory.
-By using a watch directory, the client adds the .torrent file to the client similar to a user adding a torrent.
+By using a watch directory, the client adds the .torrent file to the client similar to a user adding a torrent, so it depends on how you've set your client up.

 #### Q: I use discrete directories, but I want to add it to a download-then-uploadToDCC automation pathway, how do I do that?

-A: Assuming you have created an upload directory as directed by the [discrete directories](https://github.com/FinHv/dc_uploader/new/main?filename=README.md#discrete-directories) section, just pass the torrent content path to upload.sh similar to how you would call upload.sh from the command line.
-The actual upload script or underlying upload.py do not require user intervention to begin with.
+A: Assuming you have created an upload directory as directed by the [discrete directories](https://github.com/FinHv/dc_uploader/new/main?filename=README.md#discrete-directories) section, just pass the torrent content path to upload.sh with one of the relevant arguments.
+The script is the one that handles the linking/copying/moving.

-#### Q: Can I pass a file to the script rather than a directory?

-Yes, there's checks for that, but it could introduce bugs.
-The tool is designed primarily with the expectation that the user will pass the script the directory holding the data to be uploaded as a torrent, unlike [Audionut's Upload Assistant](https://github.com/Audionut/Upload-Assistant) which can take either directories or files.

-#### Q: What happens if I pass the script a file instead of a directory/directory?
+#### Q: What happens if I pass the script a file instead of a directory?

 A: A polar bear mauls you.
-Assuming you survive, for discrete directory users, the script will create a directory in DATADIR with the file name as the directory name, minus the file extension, and copy/hardlink/symlink the file to that directory.
-For non-discrete directory users,
+Assuming you survive, the script will fail - this tool does not support file uploads.
+The tool does not create subdirectories within the .torrent file.

 #### Q: What happens if I pass the script the path of something already in DATADIR?

-A: **This is what folks not using discrete directory are doing anyways, so this answer is mostly relevant to discrete directory users.** If you pass it a directory, it'll proceed as normal and not create/copy anything.
-The script will detect that the directory already exists and be happy.

-If you pass it a *file* that exists in DATADIR, it will create a directory named the same as the filename and then hardlink/symlink the file into that directory.
-If the directory the script wants to create already exists, it'll omit creating the directory altogether, and simply attempt to use the directory that was just found, even if it is an empty directory.

-You should avoid passing files that exist in DATADIR to begin with as it may introduce bugs and will result in a duplicate file, and instead simply rely on --l, --c, or --m instead.
-That said, the duplicate file will not take up any additional space, but again, avoid.

-#### Q: Why hardlink/symlink if file already exists in DATADIR?
-Why not move it?

-A: The data isn't moved because it might be used by another torrent.
+A: Everything will proceed as normal.
+It'll just use the pre-existing directory rather than link/copy/move anything.

 #### Q: When does the tool fallback to symlinking?